lightning/bolts/04-onion-routing.md

  - The `version`, `short_channel_id`, `amt_to_forward`, `outgoing_cltv_value`,
    `padding`, and `HMAC` are copied into the following 65 bytes.
- - The _rho_-key is used to generate 1300 bytes of pseudo-random byte stream and applied, with `XOR`, to the `hops_data` field.
+ - The _rho_-key is used to generate 1300 bytes of pseudo-random byte stream which is then applied, with `XOR`, to the `hops_data` field.
  - If this is the last hop, i.e. the first iteration, then the tail of the `hops_data` field is overwritten with the routing information `filler`.
  - The next HMAC is computed (with the _mu_-key as HMAC-key) over the concatenated `hops_data` and associated data.

-[FIXME: Please reword, meaning is unclear] The final value for the HMAC is the HMAC as it should be sent to the first hop.
+The resulting final HMAC value is the HMAC that will be used by the first receiving peer in the route.

 The packet generation returns a serialized packet that contains the `version` byte, the ephemeral pubkey for the first hop, the HMAC for the first hop, and the obfuscated `hops_data`.

-The following code implements the packet construction in Go:
+The following Go code is an example implementation of the packet construction:

 ```Go
 func NewOnionPacket(paymentPath []*btcec.PublicKey, sessionKey *btcec.PrivateKey,